s-mohamed-dev/portfolio-csharp-daily-task-planner/README.md

 ## Releases
 [Here](https://github.com/s-mohamed-dev/portfolio-csharp-daily-task-planner/releases/tag/v1.0) you can find the compiled versions of the Daily Task Planner application, ready for use.
 Simply download the desired version and run the executable file to start using the application.
-[Insert links to compiled version here, if available]

 ## Demo
 Here is a screenshot of the Daily Task Planner application interface to see how you can use it to add, modify, delete, and save tasks.
 The application offers a user-friendly experience and allows you to save tasks for each day and view task history.

 ![Demo](Demo/demo.png)

 ## Conclusion